asjadnaqvi/DiD/docs/code_r/07_did_multiplegt_dyn_r.md

 the outcome, and if the current and lagged treatments have heterogeneous effects, across space and/or over time.

-Unlike **DIDmultiplegt**, dCDH24 <ins>does not rely anymore on bootstrap</ins> replications for the computation of standard errors.
-By default, the command computes analytical standard errors, which dramatically cuts short the running time.
+Unlike **DIDmultiplegt**, dCDH24 <ins>does not rely on bootstrap</ins> replications
+for the computation of standard errors.
+By default, the command computes analytical standard errors, which dramatically reduces the running time.
 Another difference with its predecessor lies in the improved integration with the R language.
 The command now provides custom methods for `summary` and `print`.
 Since the output is a nested list with `did_multiplegt_dyn` class, the command allows for further method dispatch.